 Problem Description

 Given a string s, determine if it is valid.
-A string s is valid if, starting with an empty string t = "", you can transform t into s after performing the operation of inserting "abc" into any position in t any number of times.
+A string s is valid if, starting with an empty string t, you can transform t into s by repeatedly inserting the substring "abc" at any position.

 Key Insights